Mansion on Sofiyskaya Naberezhnaya 10b4

 The mansion with magnificent views of the Kremlin Cathedral Square and the Moskva River is located on a landscaped embankment next to the residence of the British Ambassador.
 It is surrounded by embassies and representative offices of large companies.
 Red Square, the Kremlin, Alexander Garden and Zaryadye Park are a 10-minute walk away.
 There is convenient access to the embankment, Bolshaya Yakimanka and Bolshaya Polyanka Sreets.
 The nearest metro stations 'Biblioteka Imeni Lenina', 'Borovitskaya' and 'Arbatskaya' can be reached within a 15-minute walk.

 The classical style mansion was built in 1875 by the architect Melgren.
-In 1863, entrepreneur Gustav Ivanovich List acquired the estate on the Sofiyskaya embankment for his workshops.
+In 1863, entrepreneur Gustav Ivanovich List acquired the estate on the Sofiyskaya Embankment for his workshops.
 After the fire, the complex of buildings was rebuilt into a factory workshop for the production of pumps and fire equipment.
-Earlier there used to be the office of the plant.
+There used to be an office of the plant.
 During the First World War, the sons of Gustav started the shells production.
-The mansion is considered as a cultural heritage site.
+Today the mansion is listed as a cultural heritage site.